Black-Hammer/marketplace-intelligence/results/RESULTS.md

 **Diebold–Mariano** (absolute-loss differential, HLN-corrected, n = 60):
 DM = 0.612, **p = 0.543**.

-> The improvement is **not statistically significant** at the 5% level.
+> The improvement is  at the 5% level.
 On this
 > window the fusion model's lower average error is within what sampling variation
 > would produce, so H3 is not supported as it stands.
 Two things follow: the test
 > window of 60 days is short for a DM test, and the sentiment input carries the
 > provenance problem described under RQ2.
-Both need resolving before the result
-> means anything either way.

 ---